polar-app/polar-app/docs/ROADMAP.md

 - Migrate to using JSON schema for validation of all the JSON before we commit to disk or read content from disk.

+- Support 'archive' in the bookshelf app which would enable you to hide a document which is completed or no longer of interest.

+- Improve our protocol interception support on Electron so that we can implement a progress bar while a document is rendering and enable smooth rendering of pages while they are loading.

 # Long Term

+- Support annotation on video and audio with links back to the original.
+Video and audio support would need to be integrated into Polar but since it's based on Electron this shouldn't be a problem.

 - Implement ad blocking and consider working with Wexond on this functionality.